Category

 Creative Director Takuma Takasaki's novel " Auto Reverse " (published by Chuo Koron Shinsha) was released on September 9.

-This coming-of-age novel was written after Takasaki heard actress Kyoko Koizumi recount her interactions with teenage boys who formed an idol fan club in the 1980s, and then interviewed other individuals involved.
-It depicts the protagonist, who feels out of place at school and home, finding a sense of belonging within the fan club after meeting rising idol Kyoko Koizumi.
+This coming-of-age novel was written after Takasaki heard actress Kyoko Koizumi recount her interactions with teenage boys who formed idol fan clubs in the 1980s, and then interviewed other individuals involved.
+It depicts the protagonist, who feels out of place at school and home, finding a sense of belonging within a fan club after meeting rising idol Kyoko Koizumi.
 The story follows his journey through love, friendship, and aspiration as he races through his youth.

-Regarding this work, Takasaki commented, "While unearthing the story, I became captivated not so much by nostalgia for the 80s myself, but by their almost painful purity.
-I hope their breath reaches not only people of my generation, but also today's teenagers who don't know the background of that time."
+Regarding this work, Takasaki commented, "While digging into the story, I became captivated not so much by nostalgia for the 80s, but by their almost painful purity.
+I hope their breath reaches not only people of my generation, but also today's teens who don't know the background of that time."

 小説「オートリバース」書影